 Fran worked as a lecturer in Higher Education for 13 years before joining Fika, and still works closely with Fika's board of academic experts.

-Head of Reward & People Services,
+Head of Reward & People Services

 Experienced Compensation & Benefits professional with strong analytical skills and an enquiring mind.
 Extremely dedicated, hardworking & enjoys a challenge!
-Passionately encouraging colleagues to engage with their benefits utilising them to save money, positively impacting their wellbeing.Head of Workplace Savings,
+Passionately encouraging colleagues to engage with their benefits utilising them to save money, positively impacting their wellbeing.Head of Workplace Savings

 Danny leads Cushon’s pension strategy and intermediary relations team.
-Prior to joining Cushon, Danny has worked as a DC consultant at KPMG, Willis Towers Watson and Capita advising some of the UK’s largest companies on pension and financial wellbeing strategies.Group protection wellbeing manager,
+Prior to joining Cushon, Danny has worked as a DC consultant at KPMG, Willis Towers Watson and Capita advising some of the UK’s largest companies on pension and financial wellbeing strategies.Group protection wellbeing manager

 Having worked within Group Protection for the past 13 years, I strongly believe that our experience and understanding of the health-related challenges faced by employees, can be used to support our customers to build safe, thriving, working environments.
-I hold a MSc in Workplace Health and Wellbeing and my role is to support our customers in looking after the wellbeing of their staff with a preventative approach.VP Global Reward & HRIS,
+I hold a MSc in Workplace Health and Wellbeing and my role is to support our customers in looking after the wellbeing of their staff with a preventative approach.Multi-Award-Winning Psychologist, two-times bestselling HR Author and Chief Innovation Officer, Benifex and Zellis

 Oluyomi has over a decade of experience leading Compensation and Benefits programs across multiple industries and geographies, including the Pharma industry with AstraZeneca as Regional Reward Lead responsible for Russia, Eurasia, Middle East and Africa (including Turkey) and in Banking as Compensation and Benefits Head for Citibank Africa.
 He has a keen interest in leveraging the link between Performance and Reward to drive business outcomes and is currently keen to see the evolution of Reward Management as Talent and Workforce Management evolve in the Digital age, more importantly in the post COVID world.

-Total Rewards Sr. Manager, UK & Ireland,
+Total Rewards Sr. Manager, UK & Ireland

 With over 18 years’ experience in HR and reward, Tim has been at the forefront of innovation in the industry.
 Prior to nudge, Tim was part of the team at Thomsons Online Benefits (now Darwin), the global benefits platform that brought employee benefits online.
 In his time at Thomsons, Time worked with HR and reward leaders from the world’s leading companies to share marketing-leading employee benefit strategies.

 In the space of just three months in 2012, the UK saw not one, but two once-in-a-generation legislative changes hit the world of personal finance.
-The first Auto enrolment changed the pay and savings of over 10m people, and the second removed access to financial advise for 20m at exactly the same time they most needed it.
-Tim, alongside nudge co-founder Jeremy Beaument, recognizes that people have an unprecedented level of responsibility for their money, but are lacking confidence and knowledge.
+The first Auto enrolment changed the pay and savings of over 10m people, and the second removed access to financial advice for 20m at exactly the same time they most needed it.
+Tim, alongside nudge co-founder Jeremy Beament, recognizes that people have an unprecedented level of responsibility for their money, but are lacking confidence and knowledge.

-People are crying out of help and that’s where the idea of nudge was born – a market-leading, global financial wellbeing platform filling the void in financial education.
-Nudge has grown rapidly, supporting almost half a million people to improve their financial wellbeing and create brighter financial futures for themselves and those they love.
+People are crying out of help and that’s where the idea of nudge was born – a market-leading, global financial wellbeing platform filling the void in financial education. nudge has grown rapidly, supporting almost half a million people to improve their financial wellbeing and create brighter financial futures for themselves and those they love.

-Senior Manager, Pensions and Benefits,
+Senior Manager Pensions & Benefits, Carnival UK

 Simon Pettitt is responsible for Pensions and Benefits within the UK for Cunard and P&O Cruises for both Fleet and Shore employees.
 Across a varied Pensions and Benefits career he has supported internal employee resource groups with their strategies and initiatives, improved and implemented employee and family focussed benefits and assisted Trustees with the operational side of Pension Schemes. v